ttempe/Pocket_Organ/README.md

 * is widely available, ideally from multiple manufacturers, under the generic term "pocket organ".

 # Hardware design

-The PCB design is published on: https://lceda.cn/ThomasTempe/Pocket_Musical_Instrument The device is built around a micro-controller (currently AtMEGA 32u4) and single-chip MIDI synth (SAM2695).
+* The PCB design is published on: https://lceda.cn/ThomasTempe/Pocket_Musical_Instrument
+ * The device is built around a micro-controller (currently AtMEGA 32u4) and single-chip MIDI synth (SAM2695).
+ * The PCB is two-sided, but all the solderable components are on the same side.
+It is designed to use 0402 and QFN components, and is unfortunately not practical to home-etch or hand-solder ; however, you can order the PCB for a low price directly from https://szlcsc.com.
+If you have a China address, you can even have them do prototype pick-and-place soldering for most components (still requires SMT hand-soldering skills to finish, though).
-It has a LiPo battery that lasts a few hours, and a USB port for charging and playing.
+ * It has a LiPo battery that lasts a few hours, and a USB port for charging and playing.
+* The enclosure is published on: https://a360.co/2Yl1HuQ
-It is smaller but thicker than a smartphone (12.5*6*1.5cm) It has a silicone keypad.
-Some of the keys are pressure-sensitive for expression control.
+ * It is smaller but thicker than a smartphone (12.5*6*1.5cm)
+ * It can be 3D-printed
+* The device uses a silicone keypad for all push buttons
+ * You can find a 3D model together with the enclosure, and 3D-print it, then use it to cast silicone
+ * some of the keys are pressure-sensitive, using Velostat.
+ * The process is partly documented here: https://www.instructables.com/id/Analog-Pressure-sensitive-Push-button/
-There is provision for a display, that will feed back what the musician is playing (to ease the learning process).
+* There is provision for an OLED display, that will feed back what the musician is playing (to ease the learning process).
+Not working yet, though.

 # Musical design

 This is work in progress.
 The most interesting part of this project is to develop a musically sound, progessive, easy-to-learn user interface for playing music.